aetperf/aetperf.github.io/_posts/2025-03-01-In-Memory-Cosine-Distance-Calculation-NumPy-vs-DuckDB.md

 ### Normalize the embedding vectors in-place<a name="load_duckdb"></a>

 We first normalize the embedding vectors by dividing them by their L2 norm.
-While this process is computationally expensive, it is performed only once and eliminates redundant calculations during similarity searches.
+While this process is computationally expensive, it is performed only once and eliminates redundant calculations during later similarity searches.

 Checking the L2 norm confirms that the vectors are unnormalized, with the first vector of the column: